 The fifth.
 And when thou wantest to enjoy a cigarette or wine, do not thou do it: do not drink, do not smoke, and do not spit onto the ground.

-2It is clear that these words mean that we must make a request to Allah, glory be to Him, what means that we must pray, and that the request, “Teacher, give me my health” (Porphyry Ivanov, peace be upon him, used to say, “My dear Teacher, give me my health.”) reflects the first surah of the Holy Qur’an, “The Opening”.
-Here is this surah:
+²)It is clear that these words mean that we must make a request to Allah, glorious and exalted is He, what means that we must pray, and that the request “Teacher, give me my health” (Porphyry Ivanov, peace be upon him, used to say, “My dear Teacher, give me my health.”) reflects Surah “The Opening”.